Best Brokers For Prediction Markets In 2026

 In the U.S., prediction markets walk a tightrope between financial derivatives and regulated betting.
 The Commodity Futures Trading Commission (CFTC) oversees them when they’re structured like options or swaps, and historically it hasn’t been too keen on retail-facing event contracts, especially political ones.

-However, there are a couple of notable exceptions: Interactive Brokers and Kalshi are the only prediction market platforms that are CFTC-regulated and legally available to U.S. residents.
+However, there are a couple of notable exceptions: Interactive Brokers, Kalshi and Plus500 (via a deal with Kalshi) are the only prediction market platforms that are CFTC-regulated and legally available to U.S. residents.

 Kalshi lets you trade on economic events (inflation, Fed moves, job reports), but not politics – at least, not yet.
 They’re actively lobbying the CFTC to allow political markets, but it’s a regulatory minefield.